You will need

-Prep your work area by clearing any breakable objects and covering the area with dustsheets.
-Strip off the old wallpaper (you may need to rent a steamer to help with this) and prep walls to be smooth.
-Particularly for uneven walls, consider cross-lining the walls first with lining paper (view our lining paper).
+Prepare your work area by clearing away any breakable objects and covering the area with dustsheets.
+Strip the old wallpaper (you may need to rent a steamer to help with this) and prep walls to be smooth.
+Particularly on uneven walls, consider cross-lining the walls first with lining paper.
 If the walls are newly plastered, ensure that they have fully dried out before papering and apply a suitable coating beforehand; acrylic primer, or “size”.
-When wallpapering a room it is best to have painted all woodwork beforehand – doors, architraves, windows, and skirting boards.
+When wallpapering a room it is best to have painted all woodwork beforehand – doors, architraves, windows and skirting boards.

-1. To begin, either using a plumb line or spirit level, make a pencil mark as a guide for ensuring your wallpaper is hung vertically.
+1. To begin, using a spirit level, make a pencil mark as a guide for ensuring your wallpaper is hung vertically.

-2. Hold up your wallpaper (at your starting corner of the room) to the top of the wall.
+2. Hold up your wallpaper (at the starting corner of your room) to the top of the wall.
 Checking the pattern position and ensuring it is the right way up, cut the first drop with a trim allowance of 5cm to the top and the bottom.

 3. Anchor the cut length of paper down on your pasting table, and carefully brush paste over the back; covering the edges evenly.

 Tip: Do not flick the pasting brush back over the edges, as this can result in paste getting on the front of the paper.